 The innovative and arresting wildlife photography of Anup Shah has established him as a unique presence in the genre for over 20 years.
 His work has become synonymous with originality, intimacy and detail, and has been featured in countless exhibitions, books and magazines including The World's Top Wildlife Photographers (Rotovision 2004), Horzu Magazine (as one of the five best wildlife photographers in the world) and many times in National Geographic.
 He is one of the ten 'Masters' featured in the book, Masters of Nature Photography (Natural History Museum 2013), and his peerless oeuvre has won him the title of Wildlife Photographer of the year an astonishing 14 times.
-Anup's striking images reflect his key aspiration, which is to be authentic.
-Always looking for new ways to inhabit the environment he photographs, he works with a combination of remote and hidden cameras, but most importantly, places himself at the heart of every situation.
-He says: “I tend to wait for photographs in which the subject is at its most genuine, stalking its identity in defiance of an encroaching world.
-My mission is to remind of the value of wild animals living free.
-If, when people view my work on the wall, they hear the lion's roar, smell the wind, and feel the elephant’s wrinkled skin, then my work will have ignited a spark in their minds which I recognize as empathy.
-When that connection is forged, I believe a sense of belonging to a greater world emerges.
-The personal satisfaction I get from knowing wild animals is intense, and I know that it's a relationship that's not born of anticipating a food or grooming reward from me.
-Ethical photography is incredibly important to me; I will never make compromises in terms of the animal's welfare, and I make sure that my images are respectful of the individual animal.”
+Anup's striking images reflect his key aspirations, which is authentic.
+Always looking for new ways to inhabit the environment he photographs, he works with a combination of remote and hidden cameras, but mostly importantly, places himself at the hear of every situation.
+He says "I tend to wait for photographs in which the subject is at its most genuine, stalking its identity in defiance of an encroaching world.
+My mission is to remind of the value of the wild animals living free.
+If, when people view my work on the wall, they hear the lion's roar, smell the wind, and feel the elephants wrinkled skin, then my work will have ignited a spark in their minds which I recognise as empathy.
+Ethical photography is incredibly important to me; I will never make compromises in terms of the animals welfare, and I make sure that my images are respectful of the individual animal".